5 Best Banks for International Money Transfers [2025]

 ---|---|

-BMO | 5 CAD + exchange rate markup + any applicable third party fees |
+BMO | 5 CAD + any applicable third party fees |

-RBC | 6 CAD - 10 CAD + exchange rate markup + any relevant intermediary bank fees |
+RBC | 0 CAD - 45 CAD + any relevant intermediary bank fees |

-TD Bank | Up to 25 CAD + exchange rate markup + any relevant intermediary fees |
+TD Bank | Up to 50 CAD + any relevant intermediary fees |

-Scotiabank | 1.99 CAD + exchange rate markup + any relevant intermediary fees |
+Scotiabank | 1.99 CAD + any relevant intermediary fees |

-How to avoid international transfer fees with Banks
+How to avoid international transfer fees with banks

-With charges added into the exchange rates and hard to spot intermediary bank fees, international wire transfers with traditional banks can be costly.
+With charges added into the exchange rates and hard to spot intermediary bank fees, international wire transfers with banks can be costly.

 Here are some tips on how you could keep your costs down: